-Trade and other payables have decreased as trade creditors and staff accruals are lower than last year.
+Current Trade and Other Payables have increased as trade creditors and staff accruals are higher than last year.

-Non-Current Payables have increased due to the recognition of rent free provisions on property which are recorded on a straight line basis and expensed over the term of the lease.
+Non-Current Trade and Other Payables have increased due to the recognition of rent free provisions on property which are recorded on a straight line basis and expensed over the term of the lease.